belle2/basf2/online_book/basf2/b2bii.rst

    ./runEvtgen nBB.txt [user-decay-table].dec [module-param-config].conf \
       [TotalNomberOfEvents] [EventsPerJob]

-[module-param-config].conf is for evtgen module configuration setting.
+``[module-param-config].conf`` is for evtgen module configuration setting.
 There are config setting examples in the package.
 For B analysis, just choose ``Y4S.conf`` for your jobs.

-In this step, you will get \*.gen files stored under ``mcproduzh/evtgen/gen`` directory.
+In this step, you will get ``*.gen`` files stored in the ``mcproduzh/evtgen/gen`` directory.

-Finally, run simulation and produce mdst file.
+Finally, run the simulation and produce the mdst file.
 Go to gsim directory

 .. code-block:: bash